 Famous Frida Kahlo Quotes

-Many quotes by Frida Kahlo are not only good advice, but also deeply insightful glances into the artist’s intense thoughts.
-From Frida Kahlo’s feminist quotes to quotes about love and art, her painful life has resulted in much wisdom and knowledge that we can learn from.
+Many quotes by Frida Kahlo are not only good advice but also deeply insightful glances into the artist’s intense thoughts.
+From Frida Kahlo’s feminist quotes to quotes about love and art, her painful life has resulted in much wisdom and knowledge that we can learn from and use to curate our own reality.
 Let us now look at some famous Frida Kahlo quotes that shed light on the life of this tenacious individual.
+Not only did Frida Kahlo give us many profound quotes, but she is also quoted by other artists.

 Quotes by Frida Kahlo about Pain and Art